 Open a Hedge Fund in UAE

-Rate this article 2 reviewsbased on
+Rate this article 5 reviewsbased on

-Regulatory framework in the UAE
+Hedge funds regulatory framework in the UAE

 Investment funds and investment companies operating in the UAE are regulated under the rules established by the Central Bank of the United Arab Emirates.
 However, investors interested in how to start a fund in the UAE will also need to follow the rules of the Commodities Authority of the United Arab Emirates, which generally establishes regulations for securities and for the domiciliation of foreign funds on the local market.